ng-Classic/ng-classic/aio/content/guide/interpolation.md

 Interpolation refers to embedding expressions into marked up text.
 By default, interpolation uses the double curly braces `{{` and `}}` as delimiters.

-To illustrate how interpolation works, consider an Angular Classiccomponent that contains a `currentCustomer` variable:
+To illustrate how interpolation works, consider an Angular Classic component that contains a `currentCustomer` variable:

 <code-example path="interpolation/src/app/app.component.ts" region="customer"></code-example>